Kinto/kinto/docs/configuration/settings.rst

 Filtering
 :::::::::

-It is possible to filter events by action and/or types of object.
+It is possible to filter events by action and/or types of object and/or object id.
 By default actions ``create``, ``update`` and ``delete`` are notified for every kinds of objects.